1984 Winter Olympics: Calendar

 The 1984 Winter Olympics took place from Wednesday 8 to Sunday 19 February, the dates were chosen to extend over twelve days and two weekends, like the previous editions.
-However, due to the competition format the ice hockey tournament began on February 7, one day before the Opening Ceremony.
+However, due to the competition format the ice hockey tournament began on February 7, one day before the opening ceremony.
 The number of events increased from thirty-eight to thirty-nine, as the 20 kilometers women's skiing event was added to the cross-country skiing competitions.
-Around 430,000 attend the competitions.
+Around 430,000 attended the competitions.